loyola-university-tech-ensemble/loyola-university-tech-ensemble.github.io/_posts/2017-09-14-comp-sci-seminar.md

 Core LUTE members David Wetzel and Griffin Moe are giving a seminar today for the Computer Science department.
-The seminar is on Loyola's Lakeshore Campus in Cuneo Hall, rm 324, at 4:15pm.
+The seminar is on Loyola's Lakeshore Campus in Cuneo Hall, room 324, at 4:15pm.
 David and Griffin will be discussing the formation of LUTE, the philosophy of LUTE, and the timeless impact of Terry Riley's *In C*.

 If you are planning attending, please bring a laptop running either macOS or Windows.